Rubberduckycooly/RSDK-Reverse/README.md

 A collection of libraries for the RSDK (Retro Engine Software Development Kit) + A few basic tools

 This repository contains a few libaries (and a few basic tools):
-- RSDK 1: A libary for RSDKv1 (Retro Sonic).
+- RSDK 1: A libary for the Retro-Sonic Development Kit (Retro Sonic).

-- RSDK 2: A libary for RSDKv2 (Sonic Nexus).
+- RSDK 2: A libary for RSDKv1 (Sonic Nexus).

-- RSDK 3: A libary for RSDKv3 (Sonic CD).
+- RSDK 3: A libary for RSDKv2 (Sonic CD (2011)).

-- RSDK 4: A libary for RSDKv4 (Sonic 1 and Sonic 2).
+- RSDK 4: A libary for RSDKvB (Sonic 1 and Sonic 2 Mobile Remakes).

 - RSDK 5: A libary for RSDKv5 (Sonic Mania).
 This was made by koolkdev/EyeKey, with a few minor tweaks by me. original download here: https://github.com/koolkdev/ManiacEditor